Jan Howard: 1929–1945: Childhood and teenage years

-Jan Howard was born Lula Grace Johnson in West Plains, Missouri, the daughter of Linnie and Rolla Johnson.
-She was the eighth of 11 children.
-Two of her siblings died before the age of two.
-Howard's father was a brick mason who received employment assistance from the Works Progress Administration during the Great Depression.
-In her early childhood, the family moved frequently, as her father found work and better housing.
-They lived in nearby towns such as Kansas City, Birch Tree, and Oklahoma City.
-When she was eight years old, the family briefly returned to West Plains.
-After returning, Howard was raped by a family friend.
-In her 1987 autobiography, she commented on the experience: "My body was violated and my mind was damaged in a way I wasn't to know the full extent of for years to come."
-She kept it a secret from her family for many years.
+Lula Grace Johnson was born in West Plains, Missouri, the daughter of Linnie and Rolla Johnson.
+She was the eighth of 11 children, including two siblings who died before the age of two.
+Her mother was a nurse's assistant who took take care of elderly people at the family house.
+Her father was a brick mason who received employment assistance from the Works Progress Administration during the Great Depression.
+The family moved frequently in her childhood in order for her father to sustain employment.
+They lived in various midwest communities including Kansas City, Birch Tree, and Oklahoma City.
+The family briefly returned to West Plains when Lula was eight.
+Upon her return, she was raped by a family friend.
+"My body was violated and my mind was damaged in a way I wasn't to know the full extent of for years to come," she wrote in her 1987 autobiography.
+The abuse was kept secret from her family in the years to come.